 Onar's subtle design brings out the best in the surroundings by reflecting the natural world as much as possible in its décor.
 So expect to find wooden beams, brushed concrete floors, natural fibres, splashes of modern art on the walls and colours that, like the turquoise throws and white bedsheets, echo the blue skies and brilliant sand outside.
 It's simple, but it packs a punch.

-There are 9 houses of varying sizes; the 1 bedroom Small House, the 2 bedroom Large House, and the 3 bedroom Superior House which has its own private garden.
+There are 9 houses of varying sizes; the 1 bedroom House for 3 guests, the 2 bedroom Villa for 5 guests, and the newer Dream Hillside Villas, Sunrise Hillside Villas and newest Superior Family Villa.
 They all have modern bathrooms and private patios plus a living room, kitchenette, fireplace and large picture windows.
 All have views of the river or sea; the Sunrise has a private pool; the two-storey Family Villa has a large veranda and garden.

 The one thing we should highlight is the simplicity of life here: kitchenettes lack ovens (excluding the Family Villa which has a full kitchen), there's no formal reception, and you're a long way from supplies (25km, half of it on a rough track).
 Each house does have a limited internet connection (available only on request!), satellite TV, a DVD player and a mini HiFi with an iPod jack, but keeping in touch with the outside world isn't really the ethos; instead, the desert island feeling means that you really do get away from it all.

 - Air conditioning